BensonRen/idlm_Ben/README.md

 Functions Added/ bug fixed:
 1. Bug fixed for hyper-parameter recording system.
 However the mendal bug has still not yet been fixed
 2. Start large scale hyper-swiping
+3. Bug fixed for plot heat map for tuple eval from str
+4. Bug fixed for best_validation_loss

 Pending to work:
 1. Backpropagation evaluation and training